 Imagine a world where seeing a police uniform didn't automatically indicate someone with a gun.
 What if guns were reserved for certain officers and certain situations, and patrol cops relied on numbers, intimidation, and non-lethal force—including but not limited to martial arts (and maybe those sheets that Japanese police roll people up in)—to prevent, deter, and defuse violent crime.
 And imagine if those cops had close ties to communities they patrolled—actually lived in those neighborhoods—and had that added incentive to resolve situations peacefully.

 While some cities have residency requirements for their police, these measures are often not enforced.
-And even in cities like New York, where police use of guns has declined, the constant threat of possible gun violence heightens tension between police and the communities they're intended to serve—especially when there is no sense that the officers have any investment in the neighborhoods they patrol.
+And even in cities like New York, where police use of guns has declined, the constant threat of possible gun violence heightens tensions between police and the communities they're intended to serve—especially when there is no sense that the officers have any investment in the neighborhoods they patrol.

-Obviously the danger involved in fighting crime and arresting criminals shouldn't be downplayed—Sliwa and at least one other Guardian Angel were hospitalized with serious injuries following Tuesday night's confrontation with looters—and sometimes firearms are necessary in that work.
-But considering how many nations' police don't regularly carry guns—and the fact that pizza delivery is technically a more dangerous job—maybe the average beat cop can get by with a kevlar vest, a bodycam, and some martial arts training.
+Obviously, the danger involved in fighting crime and arresting criminals shouldn't be downplayed—Sliwa and at least one other Guardian Angel were hospitalized with serious injuries following Tuesday night's confrontation with looters—and sometimes firearms are necessary in that work.
+But considering how many nations' police don't regularly carry guns—and the fact that pizza delivery is technically a more dangerous job—maybe the average beat cop can get by with a Kevlar vest, a bodycam, and some martial arts training.
 Maybe these cops could be part-time or semi-professional—like an officially sanctioned neighborhood watch or citizen patrol with some training, arrest powers, and extra pocket money.
 If we dramatically scaled down the size of our traditional police forces, then we could afford programs with a less hostile approach to localized patrolling.

-Curtis Sliwa and fellow Guardian Angel at West Indian Day paradeCurtis Sliwa and a fellow Guardian Angel survey the West Indian Day parade in Brooklyn, 2007
+Curtis Sliwa and a fellow Guardian Angel survey the West Indian Day parade in Brooklyn, 2007

-Needless to say this is in no way an endorsement of Curtis Silwa, who faked his own 1980 kidnapping and once had his members spraypaint "KKK" and "White Power" outside their headquarters for publicity.
+Needless to say, this is in no way an endorsement of Curtis Silwa, who faked his own 1980 kidnapping and once had his members spraypaint "KKK" and "White Power" outside their headquarters for publicity.
 He was and remains a jackass, but even a jackass is entitled to a good idea now and then.
 And considering the current backlash against excessive force and the militarization of the police, maybe the Guardian Angels' model can point the way for some of the necessary reforms.

 Would it solve everything?
 No. After all, Derek Chauvin didn't even need his gun when he killed George Floyd—only his knee.
 But we have to do something, and maybe treating our police more like red berets rather than green berets could begin to ease tensions in over-policed neighborhoods—and could start to heal the painful history of oppression and institutional violence in America's minority communities.